 For this Modern Witch drink station, we used cocktail mixers to keep things SUPER easy and stress-free.
 Each signature drink option featured one spirit + a Master of Mixes mixer flavor.
 I recommended an easy “creepy garnish” pairing with each drink, too.
-(The “Pick Your Potion” printable drink menu is included in the Free Printables.)
+(The “Pick Your Potion” printable drink menu is EDITABLE and included in the Modern Witch printable collection.)

 Here’s a closer look at each of the cocktails…

 The “Passionate Witch”

 Cinnamon Whiskey + Master of Mixes Passionfruit Mixer

 Garnish: “witch hair” (rosemary sprig) + black sugar

 White Rum + Master of Mixes Pina Colada Mixer